 Plastic Conductivity Improved by SPbU Scientists

 The research results will help create new materials with unique physicochemical properties.
-They can be used in areas such as electronics, energy, and materials science.
+They can be used in such areas as electronics, energy, and materials science.
 The study is published in the journal Physical Chemistry Chemical Physics.

-Scientists have identified key structural elements that determine the properties of both the original complex and the resulting polymer.
+Scientists have identified key structural elements that determine the properties of both the initial complex and the resulting polymer.
 The discovery deepens the understanding of the polymerization mechanisms of Ni(Salen) and opens new horizons for further research in the field of polymer chemistry.

 In the future, it is planned to study the polymerization of Ni(Salen) on carbon nanotubes.
 This may lead to the creation of highly efficient electrodes for lithium-ion batteries and supercapacitors, which, in turn, will contribute to the development of energy storage technologies.